-The separate financial statements have been prepared on a going concern basis and there are no material uncertainties at 31 December 2022 related to events or conditions that may cast significant doubt about the ability of any Group company to continue as a going concern.
-The Group has the required liquidity and solvency to continue operating the business for the foreseeable future.
+The Separate Financial Statements have been prepared on a going concern basis and there are no material uncertainties at 31 December 2023 related to events or conditions that may cast significant doubt about the ability of the Company to continue as a going concern.
+The Company has the required liquidity and solvency to continue operating the business for the foreseeable future.